Euler characteristics of Brill-Noether varieties: Introduction

 It is intriguing that the Euler characteristic in Theorem \ref{thm:main} is (up to sign) given by the answer to an enumerative problem.
 Indeed, our proof is enumerative in nature: we consider a degeneration of the variety $\Grdab(X,p,q)$ to a reducible variety, whose irreducible components can be enumerated with the aid of tableaux.
-We hope that this combinatorial understanding of the degeneration of $\Grdab(X,p,q)$ will provide the foundation for deeper analysis of the geometry of $\Grdab(X,p,q)$.

-Our main theorem motivates the combinatorics question: how do you count set-valued tableaux of fixed shape and content?
-A theorem of Lenart from 1999 counts semistandard set-valued tableaux on straight (i.e.~not skew) shapes, in terms of Schur functions of straight shapes.
-Here, we give a natural generalization of Lenart's result to a combinatorial formula for semistandard set-valued tableaux on {\em skew} shapes in terms of Schur functions of {\em skew} shapes.
-This includes standard set-valued tableaux, by specializing to the appropriate monomial of a skew Grothendieck polynomial.
-We state one case of our main combinatorial theorem below to give the reader an idea of the statement, postponing precise definitions to Section~\ref{sec:comb}.